-With 1. the exposure setting will be locked when you press the shutter button halfway and focus is achieved.
-With and and and and are exposure setting is set at the moment of exposure.
+With (1), the exposure setting will be locked when you press the shutter button halfway and focus is achieved.
+With (2) and [], the exposure setting is set at the moment of exposure.
 (The exposure setting is not locked when you press the shutter button halfway.)

-Setting Exposure Compensation [★]
+Setting Exposure Compensation \